p-rivero/DiscordAudioStream/README.md

 6. Open the Discord Audio Stream utility (this program).
 In the *Video capture area* dropdown, select the window "Windowed Projector (Preview)" (the one that was created in step 5).

-7. Click the *Start stream* button.
+7. Click the *Start Stream* button.
 This will create a new window.
 You should now be able to hear the audio from the programs you stopped hearing in step 3.

 8. In Discord, select "Share Your Screen".
 This will show a list of open windows.
 Select the window called "Discord Audio Stream" (the one that was created in step 7).